Gilles Poux

 Gilles Poux is the communist mayor of La Courneuve, France, since October 1996.
 He was born 7 June 1957 in Capdenac-Gare (Aveyron department).
 He has lived in La Courneuve since 1982.
 He has one daughter.

 Youth

 Gilles Poux studied at the comprehensive school of Decazeville (Aveyron).
 As a high school student, Poux was involved in the student movement against the Haby reforms of 1975.

-From 1976 to 1978 he studied for and received a BTS Technical at Marseilles.
+From 1976 to 1978 he studied for and received a BTS Technical at Marseille.
 He then continued his studies at the University of Toulouse II – Le Mirail, in 1979, and in Nanterre, in 1980.
 At the same time, he participated in the demonstrations at Larzac, against the decision to enlarge the military camp there.
 As a student, he became head of the Union of Communist Students(UEC).

 From 1980 to 1981, Poux fulfilled his military obligations in Provins (Seine-et-Marne).

 On 11 January 1982 he was hired as a technician at the Babcock factory in La Courneuve (Seine-Saint-Denis department).
 As an employee of the Babcock company, Poux took on union responsibilities.